-With Two Minute Reports, you can enable quick and easy data import from Google Search Console into Looker Studio.
-This allows you to bypass the time-consuming process of manually navigating the GSC native dashboard and focus directly on the SEO insights that matter.
-Before connecting your GSC data to Looker Studio, ensure you have the following permissions:
+With Two Minute Reports, you can easily import data from Google Search Console into Looker Studio.
+This saves you from spending time navigating the GSC dashboard and lets you focus directly on important SEO insights.
+Before connecting your GSC data to Looker Studio, make sure you have the required permissions:

 Step 1: Streamline your Google Search Console account in Looker Studio